Donate Now!

 Key components of the five-year PHPM residency program include:

-• Weekly academic half-days, regular academic full-days, and biannual program retreats
+- Weekly academic half-days, regular academic full-days, and biannual in-person learning events

-• A minimum of 12 months of clinical training, in collaboration with NOSM U Family Medicine
+- A minimum of 12 months of clinical training

-• A minimum of 2 semesters of academic training
+- A minimum of 2 semesters of graduate training

-• A minimum of 18 months of public health and preventive medicine training
+- A minimum of 18 months of public health and preventive medicine field placements

 Clinical training